JonathanOkz/web3-kms-signer/README.md

 };
 const kmsProvider = new KMSProvider.GCP(gcpConfig);

-// If you haven't yet generated key-ring in GCP KMS, follow the steps below :
+// If you haven't yet generated key-ring in GCP KMS, follow this step :
-// This step is required only once before beginning; afterwards, you'll just need the `key-ring-id`. const keyRing = await kmsProvider.createKeyRing("key-ring-id");
+// This step is required only once before beginning; afterwards, you'll just need the `key-ring-id`. const keyRingId = await kmsProvider.createKeyRing("key-ring-id");

 kmsProvider.setPath({
         projectId: "your-gcp-project-id",
         locationId: "your-gcp-location-id",
-        keyRingId: keyRing
+        keyRingId: keyRingId
     });

-// If you haven't yet generated keys in GCP KMS, follow the steps below to create a new asymmetric signing key with the appropriate configurations. const keyId = await kmsProvider.createKey();
+// If you haven't yet generated keys in GCP KMS, follow this step to create a new asymmetric signing key with the appropriate configurations. const keyId = await kmsProvider.createKey();

+// You can choose between 'HSM' and 'SOFTWARE' (default is 'SOFTWARE')
+// HSM offer stronger security than software solutions, but are more expensive.
+The choice depends on your security needs and budget. const keyId = await kmsProvider.createKey('HSM');
+const keyId = await kmsProvider.createKey('SOFTWARE');
 ```

 ### HD Wallets